MentorEmbedded/meta-mentor/meta-mel-support/README.md

-Mentor Embedded Linux Support Layer for Yocto/OE
+Mentor Embedded Linux Flex OS Support Layer for Yocto/OE
 ================================================

-This layer holds the bits useful for Mentor Embedded Linux, but which aren't appropriate for inclusion in the distro layer.
+This layer holds the bits useful for Mentor Embedded Linux Flex OS, but which aren't appropriate for inclusion in the distro layer.

 This layer depends on: